Mjolver/ValheimBackup/README.md

-# ValheimSaveBackup
+# Valheim Backup
-PowerShell script that creates a scheduled task which backs up your Valheim save files.
+PowerShell script that creates a scheduled task which backs up your Valheim characters and save files.

 ### How to use
 Download the .zip file under Releases and extract it in your **Downloads** folder.
 Double click the CreateBackup file and it will prompt you to open PowerShell.